Amy Ryder Wentz, Senior Warden

 Amy was educated at the University of Redlands, spending the next ten years as Cleveland Program Director with Ohio Citizen Action.
 She earned her law degree from Cleveland-Marshall College of Law and served as Law Clerk to the Honorable Lesley Wells, on the US District Court, Northern District of Ohio.
 Currently, Amy is an associate with the law firm of Littler Mendelson.
 She serves as chair of the Personnel Committee.

-Jeff Baddeley is a partner in the Corporate Restructuring and Creditors’ Rights Group at Ulmer & Berne LLP.
-Jeff is married to Laura Rocker, a child psychiatrist.
+Jeff Baddeley is a partner at Buckley King.
+He is married to Laura Rocker, a child psychiatrist.
 There is no truth to the rumor that she considers her marriage to be a pro bono extension of her practice.
 Jeff’s stepdaughter Rosa lives and works in New York City.
 He has served on the Vestry since 2009 and has served on Finance, Investment and Property Committees.

-Melody Hart is Treasurer of Signet Jewelers Limited in Akron.
-She has more than 20 years of experience in finance, including cash management, financing, budgeting, financial risk management and systems.
+Melody is a senior manager at OM Group, Inc. She has more than 20 years of experience in finance, including cash management, financing, budgeting, financial risk management and systems.
 Her experience spans multiple industries including manufacturing, retail, wholesale, not-for- profit and consulting.
 Melody has served on a number of not-for-profit and church boards in the past.
 She is currently a board member and finance committee member of Mercado Global, a fair-trade organization focused on empowerment of women in Guatemala through education and opportunity.
 She has been on Trinity’s Vestry since 2010 and serves on the Audit, Investment and Finance Committees.
 She resides in Cleveland Heights.

 The Very Rev. Tracey Lind, Dean, ex officio